 Every one of our overseas team members is encouraged to get involved with their local charities and community support initiatives.

-Last year we supported a number of different charities and community projects overseas including:
+We support a number of different charities and community projects overseas including:

 - Turtle conservation

 - Old people’s homes

 - Children’s charities and hospitals

 - Manufacturing of medical equipment (crutches, wheelchairs, etc.)

 These worthy causes have been supported through a variety of fundraising initiatives including:

 - Sponsored walks and bike rides

 - Family face painting events